-Medium chain triglycerides (MCTs) might also be present in Chocolate Coconut flavor JERF Bars because coconut contains MCTs.
-Again, how much MCTs are present, I cannot say.
+Medium-chain triglycerides (MCTs) might also be present in Chocolate Coconut flavor JERF Bars because coconut contains MCTs.
+Again, how many MCTs are present, I cannot say.
 If I ever have the opportunity to find out, I'll update this review.

 4 How Much Fiber?

 In my opinion, the fiber is where all of the Just Eat Real Food bars really shine.
 All of the JERF Bars are very high in fiber, providing between 11g and 13g of fiber per bar.
 To put things in perspective, according to the USDA, 1 cup of oatmeal has about 4 grams of fiber.

 Depending on the bar you eat, it appears the fiber comes from a combination of organic inulin, organic vegetable fiber, organic pumpkin seeds, organic sesame seeds, organic chia seeds, and maybe organic goji berries.

 The fiber in JERF Bars is a combination of both soluble and insoluble fibers.